-I’ve owned and worked with German Shepherds for over 20 years now.
+I’ve owned and worked with German Shepherds and a variety of other large and medium sized breeds for over 20 years now.
 I’m originally from Indiana, though I’ve lived in many different states and traveled extensively.

-My love of the German Shepherd breed began when I was much younger.
+My love of large breed dogs began when I was much younger.
 My sister competed in Equestrianism jumping horses, and I happened to be accompanying her when she was looking to purchase a new horse.

 However, on the way there I noticed a farm next to the stables that had what seemed like an unusual number of dogs running about – and they were all German Shepherds!